 The CEE announces the ¡Bravo!
 Awards 2025 with several accolades for its own media environment

-The Spanish Episcopal Conference (CEE) has published the winners of the Bravo!
-Awards 2025, presented as recognition for service to human dignity and evangelical values in the field of communication.
-However, the list itself made public by the CEE reveals a fact that is hard to overlook: a significant portion of the winners directly belong to the episcopal communication sphere.
-Both COPE and TRECE—media outlets integrated into Ábside Media, owned by the Church in Spain—are among the distinguished, which conveys the impression that the institution is once again awarding its own actors.
+The Spanish Episcopal Conference (CEE) has published the winners of the ¡Bravo!
+Awards 2025, presented as a recognition of service to human dignity and evangelical values in the field of communication.
+However, the list itself made public by the CEE reveals a fact that is difficult to overlook: a significant portion of the winners directly belongs to the episcopal communication sphere.
+Both COPE and TRECE—media integrated into Ábside Media, owned by the Church in Spain—are among the distinguished, which conveys the impression that the institution is once again awarding its own actors.

 This distribution, legitimate in form, is less convincing in substance.
-When awards intended to highlight communicative excellence fall significantly on media that already depend on the CEE, the sensation of self-promotion inevitably arises.
+When the awards intended to highlight communicative excellence fall significantly on media that already depend on the CEE, the feeling of self-promotion inevitably arises.

 An internal jury and a not very open image

-The jury for this edition is entirely composed of communication officials linked to the Church itself, from the socio-religious area of Ábside Media to the press, film, and communication departments of the CEE.
-This uniformity in the composition of the panel reinforces institutional coherence but also reduces the plurality of criteria and fuels the perception that the awards respond—at least in part—to the internal logic of the ecclesial system.
+The jury of this edition is entirely composed of communication managers linked to the Church itself, from the socio-religious area of Ábside Media to the press, cinema, and communication departments of the CEE.
+This uniformity in the composition of the panel reinforces institutional coherence, but also reduces the plurality of criteria and feeds the perception that the awards respond—at least in part—to the internal logic of the ecclesial system.

-Although the CEE emphasizes that these awards seek to distinguish commitment to evangelical values in the media, the predominance of winners from its own environment invites the question of whether the contest is truly fulfilling that mission or has become a mechanism of internal validation rather than a broad recognition of the world of communication.
+Although the CEE emphasizes that these awards seek to distinguish commitment to evangelical values in the media, the predominance of winners from its own environment invites one to wonder if the contest is really fulfilling that mission or if it has become a mechanism of internal validation rather than a broad recognition of the world of communication.

 The 2025 edition, in figures and context

-The rest of the winners include Fernando Ónega (Special Award), Javier Cercas (Press), Alauda Ruiz de Azúa (Film), Rosalía (Music), among others.
+The rest of the winners includes Fernando Ónega (Special Award), Javier Cercas (Press), Alauda Ruiz de Azúa (Cinema), Rosalía (Music), among others.

 Help Infovaticana continue informing